Work Welsh FE/HE Project

 Sponsored by the National Centre for Learning Welsh, this scheme is co-ordinated by the Coleg Cymraeg Cenedlaethol, and it forms part of the wider Welsh Language Work Scheme run by the National Centre for Learning Welsh.

 The aim of the scheme is to give higher education staff the opportunity to develop their language skills in order to enable them to increase their use of Welsh at work.
-For the purpose of gauging progress, each learner’s level of proficiency will be identified at the beginning and end of the scheme.
-The scheme is open,and free of charge, for staff of all levels of proficiency, whether they are starting out or more experienced learners.
+To gauge progress, each learner’s level of proficiency will be identified at the beginning and end of the scheme.
+The scheme is open, and free of charge, for staff of all levels of proficiency, whether they are starting out or more experienced learners.

-This scheme is extremely flexible and the learning method varies from organization to organization.
+This scheme is extremely flexible and the learning method varies from institution to institution.

-If you are a member of staff at one of the above universities you may have already received information about the scheme.
+If you are a member of staff at an university in Wales you may have already received information about the scheme.